The NMHSPF model brings together the best available evidence and expert opinion on:

 The epidemiology estimates the number of people within each need group who may require mental health services in a year, by age and level of severity.
 It sets service demand targets for those who require intervention.

 The video below provides more information about the scope, definition of a need group, data sources, severity, demand for services and other additional factors.
-Detailed information is also available in the Documentation section.
+Detailed information is also available in the Support material section.

 Video: Need for mental health services